 The most popular day trip from Cartagena actually works much better as a weekend getaway.
 The lovely Playa Blanca can get incredibly crowded during the day, but at night (once the tourist boats have returned to the city), you’ll practically have the place to yourself – same in the early morning before the boats arrive.

 Just across the water from Casa en el Agua is the beautiful Caribbean island of Mucura, home to the luxurious holiday resort of Punta Faro.
-This lovely hotel boasts a private beach, a spa overlooking the sea, an excellent restaurant serving local seafood, and scuba diving and kayaking excursions.
-It’s a pricier weekend getaway from Cartagena, but worth it for the luxury and the stunning surroundings.
+This lovely hotel has a private beach, a spa overlooking the sea, an excellent restaurant serving local seafood, and scuba diving and kayaking excursions.
+It’s a pricier weekend getaway from Cartagena, but worth it for the luxury and stunning surroundings.

 San Andres is a lovely Colombian Caribbean island in the middle of the sea – actually closer to Nicaragua than Colombia – but it makes a nice weekend getaway from Cartagena (from which there are regular flights).
 Enjoy excellent seafood, beautiful beaches and world-class diving in just a couple of days.

 Palenque is a small village about an hour inland from Cartagena and is famous for being the first settlement in the Americas for previously enslaved people.
 It’s a Unesco-recognized village, which still maintains many African traditions.
 The people speak Palenque, spoken nowhere else in the world.
 Most people visit as a day trip, but staying overnight will give you more time to absorb the unique atmosphere and meet local people.
 Interested in visiting?
 You can do so as part of Culture Trip’s immersive eight-day Colombian Caribbean tour, led by our local insider.